developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 should have a basic understanding of what is already available to you around the industry before going all in on a custom solution.

-Make your decisions wisely, do the right things before doing things right.
+Make your decisions wisely, and do the right things before doing things right.

 Happy hacking and until next time :saluting_face:, _ciao_. :penguin: :crab: